 The course is designed for social security professionals of ISSA member organizations.
-Participants should hold positions directly related to the design and implementation of social security systems in the area of ICT and who are interested in applying ICT to improve the quality and performance of social security systems.
-Course learning materials and tuition will be offered online in English.
-The following requirements are therefore essential to participate in this course: - The ability to use and access a computer with internet - Working knowledge of written English
+Participants should hold positions directly related to the design and implementation of social security systems and should be interested in applying ICT to improve their systems' quality and performance.
+The following requirements are therefore essential for participation in this course: the ability to access and use a computer with an internet connection; a working knowledge of written English.

-This course uses the recently updated ISSA Guidelines on Information and Communication Technology as a framework for assessing challenges and identifying innovations.
+This course uses the ISSA Guidelines on Information and Communication Technology as a framework for assessing challenges and identifying innovations.

-This new e-learning course is designed specifically for social security professionals from ISSA member organizations.
+This course is designed specifically for social security professionals from ISSA member organizations.